-Because in-person events can’t take place, we’re recording a series of podcasts to introduce the world of these magazines.
+Because in-person events weren’t possible during this project, we recorded a series of podcasts to introduce the world of these magazines.
 You can listen via Apple Podcasts or the SoundCloud player below.

 Murdo Macdonald, on Edinburgh Review (1984-2014) and Common Sense (1987-1999)